-- a) That portion of the DM1 or ansamitocin P3 that we intend to use in the production of our own products is expensed as incurred; - b) To the extent that we have firm fixed orders or collaborator projections for no more than twelve months, we capitalize the value of DM1 and ansamitocin P3 that will be used in the production of conjugate subject to these firm fixed orders and/or projections; - c) We consider more than a twelve-month supply of ansamitocin P3 and/or DM1 that is not supported by collaborators' firm fixed orders to be excess and will establish a reserve to write down any such excess ansamitocin P3 or DM1.
-Any reserve so established will be charged to research and development expense.
+- a) That portion of the DM1 and/or ansamitocin P3 that we intend to use in the production of our own products is expensed as incurred; - b) To the extent that we have firm fixed orders or collaborator projections for no more than twelve months, we capitalize the value of DM1 and ansamitocin P3 that will be used in the production of conjugate subject to these firm fixed orders and/or projections; - c) We consider more than a twelve-month supply of ansamitocin P3 and/or DM1 that is not supported by collaborators' firm fixed orders to be excess.
+We will establish a reserve to record any such excess ansamitocin P3 or DM1 inventory at its net realizable value or will expense as received any such excess ansamitocin P3 or DM1 product received in any period; and d) We consider any other external factors and information of which we become aware and assess the impact of such factors or information on the net realizable value of the DM1 and ansamitocin P3 inventory at each reporting period.

-At September 30, 2002, our on-hand supply of DM1, including \$1.7 million of DM1 inventory we acquired from GlaxoSmithKline and the ansamitocin P3 held at its third party manufacturers, represented less than a twelve-month supply, based upon current collaborator firm fixed orders and projections.
+At December 31, 2002, our on-hand supply of DM1 and ansamitocin P3, including \$900,000 of DM1 inventory the Company acquired from GlaxoSmithKline, \$966,000 of product received during the period from our DM1 manufacturer and \$450,000 of ansamitocin P3 held at our third party manufacturers, represented less than a twelve-month supply, based upon current collaborator firm fixed orders and projections.
 Any changes to our collaborators' projections could result in significant changes in our estimate of the net realizable value of our DM1 and ansamitocin P3 inventory.
-Reductions in collaborators' projections could indicate that we have excess DM1 and/or ansamitocin P3 inventory and we would then evaluate the need to record additional valuation allowances, included as charges to research and development, to record the DM1 and/or ansamitocin P3 inventory at its estimated net realizable value.
-Increases in collaborators' projections and/or firm fixed orders could result in a reversal of previously established valuation allowances and an associated reduction in research and development expense.
+Reductions in collaborators' projections could indicate that we have excess DM1 and/or ansamitocin P3 inventory and we would then evaluate the need to record valuation allowances, included as charges to research and development, to record the DM1 and/or ansamitocin P3 inventory at its estimated net realizable value.